norwd/zshellcheck/ROADMAP.md

 # ZShellCheck Roadmap

 ZShellCheck is an evolving static analysis tool for Zsh.
-Our primary goal is to reach 1000 Katas (checks) to ensure comprehensive coverage of Zsh scripting pitfalls.
+Our mission is to provide the most comprehensive, fast, and reliable tooling for the Zsh ecosystem.

 ## 🚀 Milestones